slok/sloth-common-sli-plugins/plugins/kubernetes/apiserver/latency/README.md

 Latency plugin for the Kubernetes apiserver.

 Uses the API HTTP response histogram to measure the events as good or bad.
-It counts an error events that don't fall in the provided bucket.
+It counts as error events that don't fall in the provided bucket.

 For example if the bucket is `0.2`, We will measure as an error, the requests that fall in the buckets greater than `0.2`, in other words, that took longer than `200ms` .